Tūtaki i te Kaunihera

 Iosefa worked as a financial controller for the Church in Samoa for six years and was their chief accountant for five years.
 He has also worked for the Bank of Western Samoa in Samoa, the Bank of New Zealand and Lion Breweries before attending Theological College in Samoa.
 Iosefa is passionate about his community.
 He was inspired to help those he met who found communicating with their healthcare providers frustrating and stressful.
 Today he is very involved in advocating for members of his community and being a conduit for information for those experiencing language and cultural barriers.

-Iosefa’s enjoys reading and all kinds of sport, especially tennis.
-He practices yoga to meditate and clear his mind, preaches and loves to serve voluntarily.
+Iosefa enjoys reading and all kinds of sport, especially tennis.
+He practises yoga to meditate and clear his mind, preaches and loves to serve voluntarily.

-Monina Hernandez is a Ministerial appointee and the first Filipino to sit at the Nursing Council.
+Monina Hernandez is a Ministerial appointee and the first Filipino to sit on the Council.
 She is a lecturer and doctoral candidate at Massey University, and an advocate for the rights of marginalised sectors in the community.
-She has worked as a high-risk postpartum ward nurse, NICU nurse and a clinical nurse specialist for infection prevention and control before joining the academe.
+She has worked as a high-risk postpartum ward nurse and NICU nurse, and a clinical nurse specialist for infection prevention and control before joining the academe.